prototypefund/Digital_Bargeld-docs/anastasis.rst

 .. http:post:: /truth/$UUID

-  Upload a Truth_-Object according to the policy the client created before (see RecoveryDocument_).
+  Upload a TruthUploadRequest_-Object according to the policy the client created before (see RecoveryDocument_).
   If request has been seen before, the server should do nothing, and otherwise store the new object.

   :status 204 No content: